 SAMUEL ASHFIELD / SCIENCE PHOTO LIBRARY SAMUEL ASHFIELD / SCIENCE PHOTO LIBRARY

 MMR vaccination.
-Nurse about to inject the MMR vaccine into the arm of a 16-month- old baby girl being held by her father.
+Nurse about to inject the MMR vaccine into the leg of a 16-month- old baby girl being held by her mother.
 MMR is a combined vaccine to protect infants from 3 viral diseases: measles, mumps and rubella.
 The first injection is given in the infant's second year, with a booster at 4-6 years of age.
 The vaccine consists of weakened samples of the three viruses, causing a weakened response from the body's immune system, which prepares defences against future infection.
 Measles is a potentially fatal disease.
 Vaccines are given to babies and young children as part of a childhood vaccination schedule.
 Combined vaccines speed up this process.

 Model release available.
 Property release not required.